apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 #### resource-file

-  This is like `<source-file>` element, but specifically for platforms such as iOS and android that distinguish between source files, headers, and resources.
+  This is like `<source-file>` element, but specifically for platforms such as iOS and Android that distinguish between source files, headers, and resources.

   Attributes(type) | Description
   ---------------- | ------------
   src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target(string) | Path to where the file will be copied in your directory. arch(string) | ==windows== <br/> Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the file should only be included when building for the specified architecture. device-target | ==windows== <br/> Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the file should only be included when building for the specified target device type.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target(string) | Path to where the file will be copied in your directory. arch(string) | ==windows== <br/> Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the file should only be included when building for the specified architecture. device-target | ==windows== <br/> Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the file should only be included when building for the specified target device type.